pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 {% endhighlight %}

+## Finally let's add some JavaScript

 Now that our server is listening for connections we can add some client site code.
 We need a way to update index.html page with results of our crawl.
-How our client side code is going to connect to backend?
-One solution would be websockets, other, I think a bit easier solution would involve using JavaScript setTimeout and just repeatingly calling our server /update endpoint.
+How a browser is going to get results that are up to date?
+We don't want to just click refresh, our app has to be realtime.
+Users don't like to click refresh, they can forget about clicking refresh and loose some crucial content.
+One solution would be websockets, other easier solution would involve using JavaScript setTimeout and just repeatingly calling our server /update endpoint.

-## Add some JS

 Our client-side code will send ajax GET request to /update endpoint with timestamp as sole parameter.
 When the page first loads timestamp will be set to zero and script will fetch all results from database.
-After fetching results it will append them to DOM and add 'modified' attribute to div node where fetched nodes are appended.
-In subsequent calls it will take value of this attribute and use it to query server.
-It will say:
+After fetching results it will append them to DOM and add 'modified' attribute to div.
+In subsequent calls it will take value of 'modified' attribute and use it to query server.
+So our JS should essentialy say something like:
-"hey server give me all results fetched after I last updated DOM", if server doesn't have anything it will respond with blank answer and script will do nothing, if there are some new questions fetched by our celery stack scraper it will append them to DOM, and refresh 'modified' atribute.
+"hey, server, give me all results fetched after I last updated DOM".
+If server doesn't have anything it will respond with blank answer and script will do nothing, if there are some new questions fetched by our celery stack scraper it will append them to DOM, and refresh 'modified' atribute.